 You cannot decide that at some point you are bored with them and do not want them anymore.
 They can not survive if you release them into the wild.
 It happens all too often that people buy a glider on impulse only to later realize that they are not financially prepared, or do not have the time to give these creatures a proper life.
 As a result, many of them end up either being abandoned or brought to a shelter.

-You have to make absolutely sure that you’re ready for the long term commitment of raising and taking care of a glider before you get one.
-If you’re not sure if you can take care of an animal for 15 years it’s better to get a different pet.
-Something like a mouse might be a better fit in that case because they have a shorter lifespan, are lower maintenance, and are cheaper.
+You have to make absolutely sure that you’re ready for the long-term commitment of raising and taking care of a glider before you get one.
+If you’re not sure if you can take care of an animal for a decade it’s better to get a different pet.

 Of course, their long lifespan is also an advantage – it gives you a lot of time to bond and build a friendship with your glider.